Homebrew/legacy-homebrew/share/doc/homebrew/External-Commands.md

 >*NOTE:* They are largely untested, and as always, be careful about running untested code on your machine.

 ### brew-livecheck
-> Check for new version of a formula in the upstream.
+> Check if there is a new upstream version of a formula.
 >
 > See the [`README`](https://github.com/youtux/homebrew-livecheck/blob/master/README.md) for more info and usage.
 >